vijdan-anjum/localResto/README.md

 ## Sample requests
 ### Sample request direct from browser
-The example below is a sample request directlyfrom the browswe when the user wishes to check for for list of restaurant
+The example below is a sample request directly from the browser when the user wishes to check for a list of restaurants:
 ```
 http://apis.localrestaurant.com/cities/json?id=WPG&Name=Winnipeg&restaurant=[name=fion]&version=1
 http://apis.localrestaurant.com/cities/json?id=WPG&Name=Winnipeg&version=1